grcubes/quick-clipboard-image-save/README.md

 ### 3. Pin it
    Right-click on the new shortcut, click "Show More Options", and finally pin it to the Taskbar or Start Menu.

-## Note

-ChatGPT assisted with the debugging of the script.